jedcrandall/jedcrandall.github.com/courses/cse365fall2021/syllabus.md

 This course has a zero-tolerance policy:
 Any violation of the academic integrity policy (detailed below) will lead to a failure on this course.
 The violation will be reported to the Dean's office.
 If you need more time to accomplish a homework assignment, please tell the instructors and ask for an extension.
+Extensions will be considered for circumstances that are/were beyond your control.
 Do not attempt plagiarism.

 As an ASU student, you must follow both the [ASU Student of Conduct](https://www.asu.edu/aad/manuals/ssm/ssm104-01.html) and the [ASU Student Academic Integrity Policy](http://provost.asu.edu/academicintegrity/policy).